All emergencies

 More information:

-If you're considering volunteer work, talk to the nearest embassy or consulate about visa requirements before travelling.
+If you're considering volunteer work, contact the nearest Indian embassy or consulate about visa requirements before travelling.
 This includes students visiting India under the New Colombo Plan.

-Make sure you are contributing in an ethical and meaningful way.
+Volunteer responsibly.
+Make sure you're contributing in an ethical and meaningful way.

-If your passport is lost or stolen while you're in India, contact the nearest Australian mission to get a replacement travel document.
+If your passport is lost or stolen, report it to the police and contact the nearest Australian High Commission or Consulate to get a replacement travel document.
 You'll then need to get an exit visa through the online portal Foreigner's Regional Registration Office (FRRO) before you leave.

 Laws controlling the import and export of Indian rupees, foreign currency and other goods can change with little notice.